-Drinking Water Quality Management Standard -Element 7 SOP-02-106 Risk Assessment
+Drinking Water Quality Management Standard -Element 7 W01-QA-106 Risk Assessment

-The Risk Assessment Procedure is outline in detail in the SOP-02-106.
+The Water Services Operational Practice for Risk Assessment is outlined in detail in W01-QA-106.

-8.0 Risk Assessment Outcomes Procedure
+8.0 Risk Assessment Outcomes

 The purpose of this procedure is to detail the outcomes from the Risk Analysis procedure in paragraph 8 of this Operational Plan.
-The results include a list of ranked hazards with appropriate control measures, Critical Control Point's, Control limits for CCP's, monitoring methods and method used for recoding and reporting deviation from CCP limits.
+The results include a list of ranked hazards with appropriate control measures, Critical Control Point's, Control limits for CCP's, monitoring methods and method used for recording and reporting deviation from CCP limits.